deemru/WavesKit/docs/WavesKit.md

 `array`

-> Burn transaction as an array
+> Burn transaction as an array or FALSE on failure

 <hr />